-Autumn term 2019
+Autumn term 2020

 To link with their topic, the children will be learning about rocks and soils by completing investigations to answer given questions.
 Following this, their learning will focus on animals including humans.
 Science will be a mixture of practical investigations and experiments and theory.

 History will be the focus of their topic this term as they take a journey through the Stone Age to the Iron Age while learning about how their lives changed and developed.
 In geography, the children will look at settlements and develop their map reading skills by designing their own.